I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 1: Data Collection

-Over the course of seven months, we collected 247 conversation threads spanning 19,764 messages.
+Over the course of 7 months, we collected 247 conversation threads spanning 19,764 messages.
 These threads captured a wide range of communicative contexts, ranging from professional discussions to casual conversations in bars and even brief interactions such as ordering drinks on a plane.
-As we can see in Fig. \ref{fig:distribuition_phase_1}, most messages are relatively short (mean 8.5 words) responses in conversations with some outliers where the lead author tried to explain more of a monologue at once, for example, a lab meeting update with 377 words.
-We summarized and categorized the diary entries into 3 themes: (1) privacy and self-censorship, (2) Online Labeling: Trade-offs in Real-Time Annotation, and (3) delineation of conversational boundaries.
-To reflect the personal nature of these observations, we report these from a first-person perspective.
+Fig. \ref{fig:distribuition_phase_1} shows that most messages are relatively short (mean 8.5 words) responses in conversations with some outliers where the lead author explained more of a monologue at once, for example, a lab meeting update with 377 words. \\ \\ An example data unit is shown below: